 Welcome to The K Club in the heart of Co Kildare, a place where glamorous escapade or luxurious relaxation are yours for the taking, a place where it's always Time to Play.

-The K Club has always been synonymous with the good life.
-Here the glass is always full and the party’s just getting started.
-And while a playful sense of rebelliousness is always within reach, there’s always a tingle of excitement and a promise of celebration permeating our storied walls too.
-It’s always time to play at this most unique of resorts.
+Since 1831 our 550-acre estate has been synonymous with the good life.
+Here, the glass is always full and the party’s just getting started.
+And while a playful sense of mischief is always in the air, you’ll also get a sense of our trailblazing history as you pass through our storied rooms and hallways.

 After the Anglo-Norman invasion of Ireland, Straffan (meaning house, or church) is granted by Strongbow to Maurice Fitzgerald, whose eldest son passes it to his younger brother Gerald, an ancestor of the Duke of Leinster.

 Prominent titled families help ownership of the property and by the 16th Century it was in the hands of the de Penkiston family.
 They paid dearly, however, for their part in a rebellion and forfeited the lands.

 Thomas Barton, originally from Buttevant in Co Cork (known as ‘French Tom’ because he settled in Bordeaux in France) founds the famous wine firm Barton & Guestier.
 He and his wife have one child, William, whose fourth son, Hugh, inherits the wine business from his grandfather.

 Hugh Barton is forced out of France when the infamous Reign of Terror occurs during the French Revolution.
 He moves back to Ireland and invests some of his fortune into Straffan estate.